Rare Diseases Clinical Trials Toolbox

 Quality control: Monitoring of clinical sites

-ICH- GCP defines monitoring as the act of overseeing the conduct of a clinical trial, that is, ensuring that the trial is conducted according to protocol, GCP, SOP and regulatory requirements.
+ICH- GCP defines monitoring as the act of overseeing the conduct of a clinical trial, that is ensuring that the trial is conducted according to protocol, GCP, SOPs and regulatory requirements.
 It is the responsibility of the sponsor to ensure the trial is adequately monitored.

-Regulatory authorities and changes to guideline ICH E6 (R2) recognized the potential use of a risk-based monitoring approach to improve the conduct of clinical trials of all phases
+Regulatory authorities and changes to guideline ICH E6 (R3) recognized the potential use of a risk-based monitoring approach to improve the conduct of clinical trials of all phases

-A well-implemented risk-based monitoring process facilitates efficient and cost effective trial delivery without compromising patient safety or data quality.
+A well-implemented risk-based monitoring process facilitate efficient and cost effective trial delivery without compromising patient safety or data quality.

 Quality assurance: audits

-Audit is defined by ICH as “a systematic and independent examination of trial-related activities and documents to determine whether the evaluated trial-related activities were conducted, and the data were recorded, analyzed, and accurately reported according to the protocol, sponsor’s standard operating procedures (SOPs), GCP and the applicable regulatory requirement(s)”
+Audit is defined by ICH as “a systematic and independent examination of trial-related activities and documents to determine whether the evaluated trial-related activities were conducted, and the data were recorded, analyzed, and accurately reported according to the protocol, sponsor’s SOPs, GCP and the applicable regulatory requirement(s)”

 Inspections